Botanical: Solidago spp. (Solidago canadensis, S. altissima L., S. gigantea)

 Using Goldenrod for Wellness

 Externally, Native Americans boiled leaves and used them topically as an antiseptic and astringent for wound healing and relief from eczema, arthritis, and rheumatism.
 There is also evidence that Native Americans treated a toothache and sore throats by chewing on its leaves and roots.
-The flowers of the goldenrod plant are steam distilled to produce the essential oil.

 One of the main traditional uses of goldenrod was to treat infections of the bladder and the urinary tract.
 There is scientific evidence that the plant is effective in treating these complaints which supports its traditional use.
 The German commission has approved the use of goldenrod to treat urinary tract infections.